RPC vs GraphQL/REST

 Which one to choose?

-RPC enables our frontend to directly use ORM/SQL queries which is not only a fundamentally simpler approach, but also more powerful (we can achieve more with ORM/SQL queries than with GraphQL/RESTful queries).
-So we should use RPC whenever we can for a significant increase in development speed.
+RPC enables your frontend to directly use ORM/SQL queries which is not only a fundamentally simpler approach, but also more powerful (you can achieve more with ORM/SQL queries than with GraphQL/RESTful queries).
+So you should use RPC whenever you can for a significant increase in development speed.

 Also, RPC is a natural fit for the increasingly ubiquitous practice of full-stack development with frameworks such as Next.js.

-On the other hand, we need GraphQL/REST if we need to give third parties access to our database.
+On the other hand, you need GraphQL/REST if you need to give third parties access to your database.

-Also, using a GraphQL API can be a crucial strategy for very large companies with highly complex databases.
+Also, using a GraphQL API can be a crucial strategy for very large companies with very complex databases.

 In general, a sensible default is to start with RPC and use GraphQL/REST only when the need arises.